-The 27-month Masters of Nurse Anesthesia program comprises didactic courses and clinical experience-integration of clinical training with coursework is a key feature of the program.
-Students begin a supervised clinical experience in the first semester.
+The 27-month Masters of Nurse Anesthesia program integrates didactic coursework with simulated and actual clinical experience beginning in the first semester.

-A School of Nurse Anesthesia Program was first established in 1969 at Palmetto Health Richland Hospital.
+A School of Nurse Anesthesia Program was first established in 1969 at Columbia Hospital (later named Richland Memorial Hospital). .
 The School of Medicine faculty has served as professors in the program since 1985, instructing required courses in pharmacology and physiology.
-A cooperative program between the School of Medicine and Palmetto Health Richland established a Master's of Nurse Anesthesia degree program in 1993.
+A cooperative program between the School of Medicine and Richland Memorial Hospital established a Master's of Nurse Anesthesia degree program in 1993.
 There are now more than 200 masters alumni.

 The USC/PRMH Graduate Program in Nurse Anesthesia is accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA), 222 S. Prospect

 Richard P. Wilson, CRNA, MNA